UNDERSTANDING CHANGES TO OWNERS' EQUITY

 (xv) Back-testing supposedly shows higher returns from higher yield stocks (except for the very highest decile yield) (Clemens, 2012, Exhibit 8).
 The Fama-French data set generates the following graph of returns broken down by decades.
 There is no generalization that holds true.
 If you open the Dividend Returns spreadsheet you can rotate the image to see through to all the decades yourself.

-In the eight decades analyzed, the highest returns were found in the lowest-yield zero-one-two deciles in four of the decades.
-The highest returns were found in the highest-yield eight-nine-ten deciles in only two decades.
-The middle deciles had the highest returns for the remaining two decades.
+In the eight decades analyzed, the highest returns were found in the lowest-yield-deciles (0-1-2) in 4 of the decades.
+The highest returns were found in the highest-yield-deciles (8-9-10) in only 2 decades.
+The middle deciles (3-4-5-6-7) had the highest returns for the remaining 2 decades.

 Before accepting back-testing at face value read the more nuanced understanding on the Screening page.
 You can deconstruct the excess returns supposedly from dividends into a combination of excess returns to low P/E stocks and excess returns to LOW dividend stocks when P/Es are in the average range.